FDA to scrutinize unproven cancer drugs after 10-year gap

 FDA makes the final decision on whether to pull approvals, but there are signs the agency may be ready for a tougher approach.

-Earlier this year, four drugmakers “voluntarily” pulled approvals for several types of lung and bladder cancers after “consulting” with FDA.
+Since late last year, four drugmakers have “voluntarily” pulled approvals for several types of lung and bladder cancers after “consulting” with FDA.
 Each drug had failed to extend survival after initially winning FDA approval based on measures like tumor shrinkage.

 The removal of four cancer approvals in quick succession is unprecedented.
 Several former FDA directors said at a recent conference that it showed the agency’s so-called accelerated approval program is “healthy.”